concur/developer.concur.com/itinerary/itinerary_data_model.markdown

 | Bookings              | Array        | Y        | An array of bookings that contains a Booking child element for each included booking..                                                                                                                                                                                                                                                  |
 | Custom Attributes     | Array        |          |                                                                                                                                                                                                                                                                                                                                         |
 | RuleViolations        | Array        | N        | The list of rule violations associated with the itinerary.
 This parent element contains a RuleViolation child element for each associated rule violation.                                                                                                                                                                               |

+## Booking elements
+The Bookings parent element contains a Booking child element for each included booking.
+TripLink suppliers have access only to a subset of the Booking elements.
+The TripLink column indicates with a Y if a specific elment is available for a TripLink supplier.
+Each booking element contains the following child elements: